 - test usability within your team to adjust your product

 The next step after wireframing is creating a mockup.
 A mockup transforms the schematic layout into a colorful, static representation of the future product.
 With mockups, you can see shapes, fonts, and the color palette.
 Sometimes, you can even see content instead of dummy text.
-The main difference between wireframes and mockups is that mockups don’t skip details; on the contrary, they’re all about details, giving the feel of an actual app and showing how elements go together.
+The main difference between wireframes and mockups is that mockup user flow doesn’t skip details; on the contrary, they’re all about details, giving the feel of an actual app and showing how elements go together.

 With a mockup, you shape the way your app will look like.
 A mockup may include: